AgyLuczak/SECOND-STORY-SHOP/README.md

 [ShutterStock](https://shutterstock.com/) - Source of the images for the website

-[ChatGPT4](https://chat.openai.com/) - used to generate the hero image for the landing page and the color palette
+[ChatGPT4](https://chat.openai.com/) - used to generate the hero image for the landing page and the colour palette